Research output per year

 Australia

-I completed my PhD in Psychology at UNSW Sydney with Steve Most to study emotion-attention interactions, including emotion-induced blindness.
-I then went to complete a postdoctoral position at the Leonard Davis School of Gerontology at the University of Southern California with Mara Mather and studied how age impacts emotion and attention.
-During this time I started studying the positivity effect - an intriguing tendency for older adults to prioritise positive information more and negative information less than younger adults.
+I completed my PhD in Cognitive Psychology at UNSW Sydney with Steve Most, where I studied emotion-attention interactions, including emotion-induced blindness.
+I then completed a postdoctoral fellowship at the Leonard Davis School of Gerontology at the University of Southern California with Mara Mather, examining how age influences emotion and attention.
+During this time, I was awarded an NIH/NIA F32 Postdoctoral National Research Service Award (NRSA) and began investigating the positivity effect - an intriguing tendency for older adults to prioritise positive information and down-weight negative information relative to younger adults.

-At UWA, I am a senior lecturer in the School of Psychological Science and director of the PECAN (Perception, Emotion, Cognition, Ageing, and Neuroscience) Lab.
-In my lab, we study a range of topics including emotion-cognition interactions, the positivity effect and age-related changes in cognition, ways arousal impacts cognition more generally, and potential neural mechanisms involved.
+At UWA, I am a Senior Lecturer in the School of Psychological Science and director of the PECAN (Perception, Emotion, Cognition, Ageing, and Neuroscience) Lab.
+In my lab, we study a range of topics including emotion-cognition interactions, the positivity effect and age-related changes in cognition, individual differences in attentional prioritisation (such as those related to social media use, eating behaviors, and body image disturbances), how arousal impacts cognition more generally, and neural mechanisms that support these processes.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):